Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications

-When, by any test, the global null $\mathcal{H}_0$ is rejected, the second task is to identify which of the elementary hypotheses $H_{i}$ should be rejected.
-The set of true hypotheses $\mathcal{T}$, the set of false hypotheses $\mathcal{F}$ and the set of rejected hypotheses $\mathcal{R}$ are defined as:

-The set of true and false hypotheses are unknown.
-We choose a set of hypotheses to reject. on the basis of our data.
-The set of discoveries $\mathcal{R}$ should coincide with the set of false hypotheses $\mathcal{F}$ as much as possible.

-The goal of various multiple testing corrections is to control the familywise error rate (FWER), defined as the probability of at least one false rejection in the family, $P[\mathcal{T} \cap \mathcal{R} \neq \varnothing]$, while retaining the reasonable power in detecting false hypotheses.
-We want procedures for which the FWER is less than or equal to the upper bound $\alpha$ and ideally as close as possible to the upper bound.
-We focus on strong control of the FWER, meaning that some of the hypotheses we are testing can be false ($\mathcal{F} \neq \varnothing$), as opposed to the weak FWER control where all hypotheses of interest are true, i.e., $\mathcal{H}_0=\mathcal{T}$.

-The probability of falsely rejecting a single hypothesis that is true (i.e., false positive or Type I error) is usually controlled at a nominal $\alpha$-level.
-However, when the number of tested hypotheses is large, the problem of multiplicity arises: the probability of having at least one false positive conclusion rises well above $\alpha$ if the Type I error of each individual test is controlled at the $\alpha$-level.
-Numerous controlling procedures have been proposed to deal with this problem.
-We review two classes of controlling procedures: one based on statistical inequalities (Section \ref{ssecOrderdPvals}) and one based on the maximum of the test statistics (Section \ref{ssecMaxTest}).
+To ensure the validity of individual hypothesis testing, it is common practice to control the probability of falsely rejecting a single hypothesis that is true (known as a false positive or Type I error) at a pre-specified nominal $\alpha$-level.
+However, when dealing with a large number of hypotheses, the issue of multiplicity arises: if the Type I error of each individual test is controlled at the $\alpha$-level, the probability of having at least one false positive conclusion rises well above $\alpha$.